Find Affordable College Courses

 6 Yearly Graduations

 Clayton State University is the 12th most popular school in the nation for students seeking a master's degree in historic preservation.
-Roughly 7,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,064 per year, while in-state graduate students, on average, pay $5,513 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in historic preservation from Clayton State University.
-About 83% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,064 per year, while in-state graduate students, on average, pay $5,130 per year.
+During the most recent year for which we have data, 6 people received their master's degree in historic preservation from Clayton State University.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Those who complete their master's degree in historic preservation at Clayton State University make a median salary of 49,925.

 #12